 - Do we need a team for our community?

 - What type of team does our community need?

 - How do we conduct a risk assessment to identify rescue hazards?

 - How do we start a team?

 - What training is necessary for team members?

 - What dangers are involved in technical rescue?

 - How can we fund the team?

 - What type of personnel will we need on the team?

 - What laws and standards pertain to rescue?

 - What equipment will the team need?

-The road map to illustrate the stages of developments and requirements from a single responder to a national level USAR capacity is attached as Annex A.
+The roadmap to illustrate the stages of developments and requirements from a single responder to a national level USAR capacity is attached as Annex A: Roadmap for USAR National Capacity.

-1. First Responder
+2.1 First Responder

-The formation of the Community First Responder is usually the first step taken by any Community or Organisation to equip and train itself to response to an emergency situation in the area.
-This formation comes in various shapes, sizes and capabilities and is determined largely by the types of risks or hazard that the community is facing.
-Most, if not all, are formed based on voluntary basis, although in some areas/countries, these types of services are provided by the fire services (volunteer and professional), Civil Defence and Military.
+The formation of the Community First Responder is usually the first step taken by any community or organisation to equip and train itself to respond to an emergency.
+This formation comes in various shapes, sizes and capabilities and is determined largely by the types of risks or hazards that the community is facing.
+Most, if not all, are formed based on voluntary basis.